 No problem, right?
 Wrong.
 Our audience with the Pope was at 10:00 AM on Wednesday.
 If we left tomorrow (Tuesday), our flight would not arrive in Rome until 10:30 AM on Wednesday.
 This was the only reason we were going to Rome.

-We went home.
-And I got on the computer.
-Finally around 3:00 AM, I found, through the very helpful Consolidator Web Fares I was able to find a one way ticket flying from Atlanta to Rome that would get us in at… 9:30 AM.
-One hour earlier than our scheduled arrival.
-And only 30 minutes before our audience with the Holy Father.
+We went home and I got on the computer.
+Finally around 3:00 AM, I found a one way ticket flying from Atlanta to Rome that would get us in at… 9:30 AM.
+One hour earlier than our scheduled arrival and only 30 minutes before our audience with the Holy Father.

 If the flight was delayed or if we got caught in customs, we’d be late.
 But, it was our only chance.
 Keep in mind too, that it takes about 30 minutes to drive from the airport to Rome, plus we’d have to find a taxi, and there’s usually a line.